The provision of this service is through our business partner Covea Insurance, who are a separate data controller

 Under data protection law, when personal information is being transferred outside the EEA, we as data controller, are under an obligation to ensure that such transfers are performed in a manner that ensures that your personal information is adequately protected.

 In the event that we transfer your personal information outside of the EEA, we will always put in place adequate safeguards to ensure that your personal information is protected.
 Adequate safeguards may include placing contractual obligations on the third party that we are transferring your information to or ensuring that the third party is certified to the EU-US Privacy Shield Framework, if we are making transfers to third parties located in the United States.

 There may be some circumstances where we will be required to transfer your information outside of the EEA and we will rely on it being necessary for the performance of your insurance contract.
 For example, claims made abroad where we need to instruct a local supplier so that we can handle your claim.

 How long we keep your information for

-If you get a quote from us but do not take up the plan, we will keep your information for up to 13 months from the expiry date of the quote.
+If you get a quote from us but do not take up the plan, we will keep your information for 4 years from the expiry date of the quote.
 This is to support customers returning in the near future and to prevent and detect fraud.